apache/nuttx/examples/README.txt

 ^^^^^^^^

-  The examples directory contains several sample applications that can be linked with nuttx.
-The specific example is selected in the configs/<board-name>/defconfig file via the CONFIG_EXAMPLE setting.
+  The examples directory contains several sample applications that can be linked with NuttX.
+The specific example is selected in the configs/<board-name>/defconfig file via the CONFIG_APP_DIR setting.
+  This setting provides the path to the directory containing the application Makefile (this path is a relative to the NuttX top- level directory).
 For example,

-    CONFIG_EXAMPLE=ostest
+    CONFIG_APP_DIR=examples/ostest

   Selects the examples/ostest example.